 Diagnosis

-Diagnosis is based on either direct microscopic visualisation of organisms (wet mount preparation), faecal culture (using the ‘InPouch’ system), or detection of organism DNA by polymerase chain reaction (PCR) in faeces.
-Microscopically T. foetus has a similar size and shape to Giardia spp.; however, T. foetus has a rapid, jerking movement (c.f. slow, falling-leaf movement of Giardia spp.).
+Diagnosis is based on either direct microscopic visualisation of organisms (wet mount preparation), faecal culture (using the ‘InPouch’ system), or detection of organism DNA in faeces (whole or via colonic wash) by PCR.
+Microscopically, T. foetus has a similar size and shape to Giardia spp.; however, T. foetus has a rapid, jerking movement (c.f. slow, falling-leaf movement of Giardia spp.).
 Co-infections with Giardia spp. are possible.
 PCR is most sensitive, and is the recommended method of detection.

 False negative results can occur, particularly when whole faeces are submitted for testing or if there is a delay in testing (for direct visualisation and culture).
 As the colonic mucus is the site of infection, obtaining a sample of this increases the sensitivity of detection in infected cats.
 Mucus may be collected from faecal motions, passed as part of the clinical disease process; a faecal loop may be used to obtain a sample of faeces and mucus directly from the colon; or (preferably) a colonic wash is performed (description and images available in Gookin and others 2017).